 The Capitol Theatre on State Street, still a working cinema.

 Looking east on State Street.
-Yes, there’s a Subway in this photo, the only fast food chain within the Montpelier city limits.
+Yes, there’s a Subway in this photo.
+It’s the only fast food chain within the Montpelier city limits.
 (Even the McDonald’s is a few miles outside of town.)

 A cool little church on State Street.
 It’s too bad there’s an old clunker of a car parked in front of it.